 Important added social value: The amount collected from each group is 100% a donation for each local house and with these funds the house will finance free monthly Bread Therapy sessions with children and adults with disabilities and other vulnerable groups, and promotes the true social mission of the organization.

 The theme of kneading bread is associated with the local history of the Second Bulgarian Kingdom with capital Veliko Tarnovo.
-The Bread House in Zlataritsa also continues the famous local tradition of gardening and growing vegetables, which people from Zlataritsa brought across Europe in the 19th century and established rich vegetable-growing traditions in Hungary, Czech Republic, and more.
+The Bread House in Zlataritza also continues the famous local tradition of gardening and growing vegetables, which people from Zlataritza brought across Europe in the 19th century and established rich vegetable-growing traditions in Hungary, Czech Republic, and more.
 The theme “Kingdom” will bring people to the idea of unity by introducing the Latin term “company” (com+ panis), which means “sharing bread”.
-This is the starting point on this journey, and the group should visit the Medieval Fortress in Veliko Tarnovo to experience the unique local beauty and history.
+This is the starting point on this journey, and the group should visit the Medieval Fortress in Tarnovo to experience the unique local beauty and history.

-The Gabrovo Bread House is the first house of the Network, with its own fascinating history and attractive appearance.
+The Gabrovo Bread House is the first house of the Network, with its own fascinating history and attractive appearance, and it is the first in the world Bread for Social Change Museum (www.breadmuseum.bg), exploring with various collections and objects from around the world bread-making as a tool for social change.
 Annually it is visited by hundreds of people and is increasingly becoming an attraction for the city and the region.
 The theme of kneading is associated with the historical fights for Bulgarian liberation from the Ottoman Empire on the Shipka Peak, and the fact that the entire local population was mobilized to provide food for the troops.
 Night and day, the home furnaces were baking tons and tons of bread to help secure the Bulgarian freedom.
 This bread was called “Freedom Bread”.
 The group will interpret this theme and will complete its “battle” fought in the name of goodness and love.
 As part of the program, you will engage in both Theater of Crumbs on these topics and learn to make the famous Gabrovo pita bread (purlenka).
 For our guests we could organized additional tour of the city visiting some of the unique museums – “House of Humour and Satire” and/or “Interactive Museum of Industry”.

-Address: The House of Architect Dimov (Architectural Monument), 37 Sava Silov Str. (across “St.Nicholas” Church)
+Address: The House of Architect Dimov (Arch.
+Monument), 37 “Sava Silov” str (across St.Nicholas Church)

 Theme: “The Home”

 In Stara Zagora the topic of kneading is related to the oldest and best preserved Neolithic dwellings/homes in Europe.
 Home is where the family is.
 In addition to the Theater of Crumbs at the historic architectural monument, the House of Architect Dimov, which hosts the Bread House Program in Stara Zagora, tourists can also visit the old family house of the Founder of the Bread Houses Network and its old family winery).
 As part of the program for the tourists we could include a tour of downtown, declared as an archaeological reserve, and the Historical Museum, where visitors can buy clay copies of early Christian bread stamps, developed as cooperation between the Bread Houses and the Museum.

 In Sofia is located the second Bread House Social Enterprise – “NadEzhko” Social Bakery next to the “Geo Milev Park”.
 Besides the long history of Sofia as a cultural crossroad, in the Bread House “NadEzhko” our guests will hear intriguing stories and meet Dr. Nadezhda Savova – Grigorova, “Traveler with a Mission for the Year 2012” of the global National Geographic and Founder of the Network, exploring the photo exhibit from around the world.
 Here you can explore the collections of bread stamps from different countries, as well as a collection of small Nativity figurines again from every continent.
 The topic of kneading is associated with the new road/life path to return home after the transformative travel.
 Bread is a worldwide symbol of peace, and every tourist leaving Bulgaria takes it in his heart.
-Part of the program is a visit to the nearby Military History Museum and Sofia Museum where we will discuss the bread as a symbol of peace and trigger for conflicts in different wars and social movements in human history.
+Part of the program is a visit to the nearby Military History Museum, where we will discuss the bread as a symbol of peace and trigger for conflicts in different wars and social movements in human history.
 If visited, the Archaeological Museum will allow tourists to see unique models of Neolithic furnaces and stamps.
 At the last Bread House with the ingredients previously brought from the other Bread Houses, each participant will knead the last piece of their bread with a message of peace!